Nottinghamshire: History

-Hand-drawn map of Lincolnshire and Notthinghamshire from 1576.
+Hand-drawn map of Lincolnshire and Nottinghamshire from 1576.

 Until 1610, Nottinghamshire was divided into eight Wapentakes.
 Sometime between 1610 and 1719, they were reduced to six – Newark, Bassetlaw, Thurgarton, Rushcliffe, Broxtowe, and Bingham, some of these names still being used for the modern districts.
 Oswaldbeck was absorbed in Bassetlaw, of which it forms the North Clay division, and Lythe in Thurgarton.

 Mansfield and surrounding areas in Nottinghamshire in the 17th century became the centre of nonconformism in separation from the Church of England.
 In particular Mansfield became the birthplace of the Quakers with George Fox living in the town.

 Nottinghamshire is famous for its involvement with the legend of Robin Hood.
 This is also the reason for the numbers of tourists who visit places like Sherwood Forest, City of Nottingham, and the surrounding villages in Sherwood Forest.
 To reinforce the Robin Hood connection, the University of Nottingham in 2010 has begun the Nottingham Caves Survey, with the goal "to increase the tourist potential of these sites".
 The project "will use a 3D laser scanner to produce a three dimensional record of more than 450 sandstone caves around Nottingham".

 Nottinghamshire was mapped first by Christopher Saxton in 1576; the first fully surveyed map of the county was by John Chapman, who produced Chapman's Map of Nottinghamshire in 1774.
 The map was the earliest printed map at a sufficiently useful scale (one statute mile to one inch) to provide basic information on village layout, and the existence of landscape features such as roads, milestones, tollbars, parkland, and mills.

 Nottinghamshire saw a slight change to its overall boundary in the extreme northern part of the county in 1974, when the villages of Blaxton, Finningley and Auckley (part) were merged into the Doncaster in South Yorkshire.